nanoxd/octopress/source/_posts/2013-04-12-extremely-useful-git-commands.markdown

 I've since tried to change that by getting a better feel of the VCS.
 Here are a few of the commands that I either didn't know or love to use:

 ##Amending a commit
 How many times have you inadvertantly forgotten to include a file in your last commit?
-I know my [Github](http://github.com) can attest to that.
+I know my [Github](http://github.com) can attest to my forgetfullness.
+We will first start out by creating a file named `help.rb`

 ```bash
 git add help.rb